avadesh02/MangoNet-Semantic-Dataset/README.md

 ## How to cite the MangoNet semantic dataset ?
 Please cite the dataset in your publication if it helps your research.

+Title of paper : MangoNet:A deep semantic segmentation architecture for a method to detect and count mangoes in an open orchard

+status: Paper under review in International Scientific Journal Engineering Applications of Artificial Intelligence.